Sell Printing Machine incl . 100% discounted Setup Service

 The question of when to realize revenue is not new in SAP Business ByDesign.
 The available revenue recognition capabilities provide means to derive the completion rate automatically (example: delivered quantity or invoiced quantity) or set manually the percentage of completion.

-The SAP Business ByDesign plan for the IFRS 15/ASC 606 enhancement is to reuse the existing means of accrual methods at sales order item level.
+The SAP Business ByDesign reuses for the IFRS 15/ASC 606 enhancement existing means of accrual methods at sales order item level.
 In many cases 1 sales order item matches exactly 1 RAC POB item.
 Then the accrual method on the sales line item determines when to realize revenue.

 In case where multiple sales line items form a POB, specific rules and constraints must be taken into consideration.
 In a later case document these aspects will be highlighted.